adrfantini/ncspiR/README.md

 ```
 The output should be identical to [this file](output/example_output_std_short_small.nc).

+Depending on the files you want to process and on your particular system, running with less cores than the default (all cores available) or even in serial (`--n 1` option) might speed up computation.

 Many options are available, use `--help` to list them:
 ```
 > ./ncspiR.R --help